cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 10.2.3.
 Mentions on different web sites
         -------------------------------

-a) After writing "The Code Book" Simon Singh collected on his web site http://www.simonsingh.net/ a lot of material about cryptography, its history and its education.
+a) When writing "The Code Book" Simon Singh collected on his web site http://www.simonsingh.net/ a lot of material about cryptography, its history and its education.